Kaloutsiani Mosque: History

 According to a dedicatory inscription that was found in the building, the Kaloutsiani Mosque was commissioned in 1740 by Haci Mehmed Pasha, former governor of Ioannina, on the site of a previous, small wooden mosque for daily prayer which was probably dated to around the end of the fifteenth century.
 This original mosque was probably burnt to the ground during the 1611 revolt, and needed to be replaced.
 During its history, the building of Haci Mehmed Pasha was partially damaged by earthquakes and renovated each time.

 Ioannina and the wider region of Epirus became part of modern Greece following the defeat of the Ottoman Empire in the First Balkan War, which cost the Ottomans the majority of their European holdings.
-After 1913 the mosque was became part of the National Bank of Greece's list of tradable goods and it was temporarily used as an intercity bus station.
+After 1913 the mosque became part of the National Bank of Greece's list of tradable goods and it was temporarily used as an intercity bus station.
 Classified in 1925, the place was sold in 1932 to private individuals who added numerous stalls inside the large portico.
 Among the several shops that were built in over the decades was the popular coffeehouse "The Mosque" (Καφενείον «Το Τζαμί»).
 The roof of the minaret was destroyed sometime between 1920 and 1944, probably during the Italian bombardments in 1940 during the Greco-Italian War.

 Since 2005, the building belongs to the Greek Ministry of Culture and Sports, which aims for the restoration of both the mosque and the Tzavelas Square.
 A plan is currently being implemented, seeking to restoring Kaloutsiani Mosque to its original appearance.